JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_dependencies.md

  {type="note"}

 For example, if a plugin adds additional highlighting for Java and Kotlin files, use the following setup.
-The main <path>plugin.xml</path> will define an annotator for Java and specify an optional dependency on the Kotlin plugin (`org.jetbrains.kotlin`):
+The main <path>plugin.xml</path> will define an annotator for Java and specify an optional dependency on the Kotlin plugin (plugin ID `org.jetbrains.kotlin`):

 <path>plugin.xml</path>
 ```xml